-A course consisting of at least 18-20 credits will be comprised from a selection of the standards below.

-No. of Credits Ext.
+A course consisting of at least 18-20 credits will be comprised from a selection of the standards below rom a selection of the standards below.
+No. of No. of Credits Ext.
 Int.
 91063 Produce freehand sketches that communicate design ideas.
-91064 3 Produce instrumental, multi view orthographic drawings that communicate technical features of design ideas.
-3 Produce instrumental paraline drawings to communicate design ideas.
-91065 91066 Use rendering techniques to communicate the form of design ideas.
+3 91064 Produce instrumental, multi view orthographic drawings that communicate 3 technical features of design ideas.
+91065 Produce instrumental paraline drawings to communicate design ideas.
+3 91066 Use rendering techniques to communicate the form of design ideas.
 3 91067 Use the work of an influential designer to inform design ideas.
 3 91068 Undertake development of design ideas through graphics practice.
-6 91069 Promote an organised body of design work to an audience using visual communication techniques.
+6 91069 Promote an organised body of design work to an audience using visual 4 communication techniques.